FAQs & TERMS

 Tech Week - the week prior to the performance where all the technical aspects of the show are added.
 Technical rehearsals this week are typically held at the theater.
 Sets, lights, costumes, props and a live orchestra are incorporated into the production.
 The crew is also added at this time to help with all of the technical elements.
 All cast and crew are required to attend rehearsals during Tech Week.
 Rehearsals typically go from 6:00 - 10:00 during Tech Week.

-Vocal Audition - students interested in auditioning for our Spring Musical are required to sign up for a vocal audition time slot.
+Vocal Audition - students interested in auditioning for our musical are required to sign up for a vocal audition time slot.
 Songs from the show are selected for students to audition with and uploaded on a website.

-Volunteer Commitment (Spring Musical ONLY) - parents are asked to assist on the production for a minimum of 10 hours.
+Volunteer Commitment (Musical ONLY) - parents are asked to assist on the production for a minimum of 10 hours.
 The Production Manager will help to coordinate volunteer hours.
 Below is the list of committees available:

 Sets - build and paint set pieces under the direction of the set designer